top of page

 Search

-This post is for the people who want to get healthy.
+This post is for anyone who wants to get healthy.

-It’s also for the people whose stability makes the rest of us want to get healthy.
+It’s also for those whose stability inspires the rest of us to pursue wellness.

-And — let’s be honest — it’s also for the toxic people still stalking my life who can’t get any access.
-If you’re going to lurk, you might as well learn something.
+And — let’s be real — it’s for the toxic folks still lurking in my life who can’t access my peace.
+If you’re going to hang around, you might as well learn something.

 Most people never learned how to be with themselves.

-They learned how to stay busy, how to distract themselves, how to push through, how to stay entertained — but not how to sit still without falling into anxiety, worry, or chaos.
+They learned to stay busy, distract themselves, and push through.
+But they didn’t learn how to sit still without falling into anxiety, worry, or chaos.

 And that starts by learning how to be present.